 "Striking Figures: Francis DeErdely" (published by Laguna Art Museum) by Alissa Anderson Campbell was the first major book written about one of California's most influential modern artists and teachers of the mid-century.
 As part of the exhibition, Campbell gave a lecture called Francis DeErdely: Focus on the Figure at the Laguna Art Museum on Francis De Erdely and his impact on the California modern art scene of Southern California.

-Campbell is an independent curator as well as appraiser, with a specialty in California art.
-She has dedicated her career to the history of California artists, especially women artists.
-In 2005 she authored the book, "Nell Brooker Mayhew: Paintings on Paper" (Balcony Press/Chronicle Books) .
+Alissa Anderson Campbell has authored multiple books and catalogs in the field of California art, with a unique expertise in California women artists.
+She authored the book, "Nell Brooker Mayhew: Paintings on Paper" (2005, Balcony Press/Chronicle Books) .
 Her primary research was the basis of "Women Artists of the Central [California] Coast: 1875-1950" (Sullivan Goss), one of the first encyclopedic works of women working in Southern California during this period.
-Campbell has written number of exhibition catalogs, art reviews, and criticism in the field of American art.
+Campbell has also written number of exhibition catalogs, art reviews, and criticism in the field of American art.

-Campbell specializes in California art and also served as guest curator of the recent Wildling Art Museum’s "Milford Zornes: An American Artist" as well the Museum’s exhibition "Members Collect III " which included the work of California artists including Edgar Payne.
-Campbell also served on the Wildling Art Museum's Collection and Exhibition Committee for many years.
+Anderson Campbell is also a consulting curator specializing in California art and served as guest curator of the California Nature Art Museum’s "Milford Zornes: An American Artist" as well the Wildling Museum’s exhibition "Members Collect III " which included the work of California artists including Edgar Payne.
+Campbell also served on the California Nature Art Museum's Collection and Exhibition Committee for many years.